inozo22/push_swap/README.md

 ### 4.5.
 Binary seach
 ### 4.6.
 Ternary seach
 ### 4.7.
 Backtracking method (Depth-first search)
 - Depth-first search is an algorithm for exploning graphs and tree structures, in which the path does not return until it comes across a dead-end node where no further progress can be made, and then proceeds through neighbouring nodes.

+### memo

+    -1. if the number of turn is same as the turn is recorded -> goodbye
+    (Because there is no possibility to be shorter than that) -2. if STACK a is sorted, update the record and exit -3. start check all commands
+            while check all of them...
+                -4. if there is command redundant, quit and go back to 3 -5. change the STACK
+                        -6. reenter to 1
+So, I can check all of commands one by one, but also cut some cases in line 1 and 4

+Theoretically, it is able to count until 8 turns
+(with simple calculation, 1s = 10000 * 10000, as I have 11 commands, 11^8 = 214358881 so it will take 2s more or less.)